(Revised: January 15, 2021)

 ARTICLE XII: AMENDMENTS

-The Constitution and By-Laws may be amended, altered, or repealed at annual meetings of the general membership with quorum by a two-thirds majority of those members present and voting, provided that no amendment is contrary to the provisions set forth in Section 501 (c) (3) of the Internal Revenue Code of 1954, and provided that prior written notice of the proposed changes has been given in the notice of said meeting not less than 30 days prior to the annual meeting of the general membership.
-The request for the proposed changes with written endorsement of at least ten per cent (10%) of the general membership shall be filed with the Secretary of OCEESA not less than 45 days before the date of said meeting.
+The Constitution and By-Laws may be amended, altered, or repealed at the general membership meetings by a two-thirds majority vote of those Active Members, as defined in the By-Laws, present and voting, provided that no amendment is contrary to the provisions set forth in Section 501 (c) (3) of the Internal Revenue Code, and provided that prior written notice of the proposed changes has been given in the notice of said meeting prior to the general membership meeting.
+The request for the proposed changes with written endorsement of at least ten per cent (10%) of the Active Members as describe in the By-Law I, shall be filed with the Secretary of OCEESA before the date of the notice of the said meeting.

-The Constitution and By-Laws may be amended, altered or repealed, for all practical purposes, may be subject to ratification by majority of membership at large.
+The Constitution and By-Laws may be amended, altered or repealed, for all practical purposes, may be subject to ratification by simple majority vote following the ratification procedure.
 The procedure of conducting this ratification shall be determined by the Executive Council.

-Section 2.
-Unless revised by the Executive Council, the dues for various classification of membership are determined by the Executive Council.
-Presently, the dues are as follows:
+Dues for various classification of membership are determined by the Executive Council and approved by the Board.

 Honorary Member Nomination Procedure and Selection Criteria